 1 Physical Education and performance music courses cannot be used.

 2 Faculty approval required.

+3 Must be 300 or 400 level BU Courses

-4Recommended that Business Students take BU 350 Management Information Systems as either the General Elective or in the General Business Concentration
+4Recommended that Business Students take BU 350 Management Information Systems as either the General Elective or in the General Business Concentration 5Courses in this concentration may only be offered ONLINE

-TMU 2023-2024 Degree Program Checklist: BS in Accounting Page 2-2
+TMU 2024-25 Degree Program Checklist: BS in Accounting Page 2 of 2